This article was updated on December 18, 2017.

 Moreover, there might be unique capabilities of platforms to which a developer may wish to target.
 In those instances, a combination of plugins and platform-specific code must be utilized in order to take advantages of those capabilities.
 Alternatively, developers can take advantage of 3rd party web runtimes like Crosswalk that can be embedded in your hybrid app.

 It should be noted that Android 5.0 introduced updatable WebViews via the Android System WebView.
-Check out What Android 5.0’s Auto-Updating WebView Means for Mobile Apps for more information about this recent change and the impact it will have for hybrid mobile development.
+TJ VanToll wrote about this change in his article, What Android 5.0’s Auto-Updating WebView Means for Mobile Apps.

 Before committing to a platform strategy, it’s important to evaluate the technical and non-technical merits of hybrid versus alternatives like web and native – especially as it relates to your mobile application’s requirements.
 For example: